THE EDITORIALS AS THEY APPEAR IN

 RED ALL OVER THE LAND

-Enjoy the Fanzine and see you around the fields where houses used to be?
+Thanks for reading Issue 202 and see you around the fields where houses used to be.